 Similar setups have been tested at convenience stores in such cities as Edgeworth, Pa., and Springville, Utah.

 ″There’s even a drive-through newsstand in Lancaster, Pennsylvania,″ said Sheri Aguirre, a spokeswoman for the National Association of Convenience Stores.

 Markets across the country now include everything from post offices to bank branches to cafes.
 Vons, Southern California’s largest retail supermarket chain with 328 stores, is a regional leader in such experiments.

 In its Hispanic-angled Tianguis markets, for example, mariachis play on weekends and shoppers can purchase pigs’ heads, hand-rolled tortillas, cactus, and Mexican sweetbreads.

-Three Vons stores have convenience stores built into the supermarket, and more are planned, said spokeswoman Mary M. McAboy.
+Three Vons stores have convenience stores built into the supermarket, and more of them are planned, according to spokeswoman Mary M. McAboy.

 It’s one of those Express Stores that has been expanded with the drive-up window experiment.
 Ms. McAboy said windows likely will be tried at other locations, although no final decision has been made.

-Express Store items range from corn flakes, cat food and condoms to specialty pizzas - the Santa Fe version is topped with blue corn tortillas and peppers and bean sprouts and ginger top the Chicken Oriental type.
+Express Store items range from corn flakes, cat food and condoms to specialty pizzas - the Santa Fe version is topped with blue corn tortillas and peppers.

 On one recent morning, there was no waiting in line at the window.
 It took 55 seconds for a clerk’s voice to come over the speaker, then 95 seconds to fill the simple order: some antifreeze, motor oil and mints.
 The store was out of one item, a Barron’s weekly business newspaper.